Using Dedicated Load Balancers (Advanced Level)

 • URL Matching Rule: Select a rule for matching the specified URL string with the URL in the request.
 Three options are available, Exact match, Prefix match, and Regular expression match.
 Exact match enjoys the highest priority, and Regular expression match the lowest priority.
 Select Exact match here.

-• Backend Server Group
+• Backend server group

 • Name: Enter a name, for example, server_group-ELB01.